sagi21805/LearnixOS-Book/src/ch02-03-what-is-memory-paging.md

 }
 ```

 After mapping an address into an entry, we should also implement the other side of the coin, which is to read the address from the entry.
-We will implement two core logics, one will be to read the address as is, and return the physical address, the other is based on observation that tables only map memory blocks, or other pages, so we might want instead of the address to get it as a static reference of a table.
+We will implement two core logics, one will be to read the address as is, and return the physical address, the other is based on observation that tables only map memory blocks, or other pages, so we might want instead of the address to get it as a reference of a table.

 ```rust,fp=shared/cpu_utils/src/structures/paging/page_table_entry.rs
 impl PageTableEntry {